tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Dedicated identifier as NRP Selector:

-> A dedicated identifier may be defined as to act as the NRP Selector
+> A dedicated identifier may be defined to act as the NRP Selector
 > ID to be carried in packets of Slice-Flow Aggregate, independent of
 > the forwarding address or MPLS forwarding label bound to the
 > destination and independent of any VPN identifiers.
 Routers within